MaddyGuthridge/COMP6080_Notes/CSS/position.md

 - `right`
 - `bottom`

-You can often reproduce this using margins too, so it's not that common.C
+You can often reproduce this using margins too, so it's not that common.

 ### `absolute`
 Offset by some amount from the borders of its parent.
 Can use same properties as above to reposition.